vicFigure/EAutoDet/README.md

 `bash scripts/search.sh 0`

-If you want to search on other spaces, you can change the value of `cfg_file` in `scripts/bash.sh` an run the above codes.
+If you want to search on other spaces, you can change the value of `cfg_file` in `scripts/bash.sh` and run the above code.

-If you want to search with a large batch size on multiple GPUs, ruu the following codes:
+If you want to search with a large batch size on multiple GPUs, run the following code to search on 4 GPUs:

 `bash scripts/search.sh 0 1 2 3`

 ## How to train the discovered architecture
 After searching, the code will save the genotype of discovered architectures in the directory `runs/train-$ID/exp/genotypes/`, where $ID is the timestamp of your search process.
 Then you can evluate the discovered architecture by training the discovered architecture for 300 epochs from scratch.
-Run the following codes to train on a single GPU.
+Run the following code to train on a single GPU.

 `bash scritps/full_train.sh 0`

-Notice that before running the above codes, you should change `ID` as the timestamp of your search process.
+Notice that before running the above code, you should change `$ID` in `scripts/full_train.sh` as the timestamp of your search process.

-If you want to train with a large batch sizei on multiple GPUs, run the following codes:
+If you want to train with a large batch sizei on multiple GPUs, run the following code to train on 4 GPUs:

 `bash scripts/full_train.sh 0 1 2 3`

 ## How to evaluate the trained model
-You can the following codes to test on the test set of COCO:
+You can the following code to test on the test set of COCO:

 `bash scripts/eval.sh 0`